-Work in Progress Presentation (15%)
+Work in Progress Presentation (10%)

-Students will prepare a project status report to be presented on May 30.
-The WiP presentation should include a visual component - whether text, image, or video based - to be shared with your peers and uploaded to the D2L Dropbox for evaluation.
+Students will prepare a project status report to be presented in small groups on March 11th.
+The WiP presentation should include a visual component - whether text, image, or video based - to be shared with your peers using the available collaboration carts in the learning studio.
 Each student's presentation should take approximately 10-15 minutes, including time for feedback and discussion.
-The WiP presentation must be uploaded to the COMS 581 D2L Dropbox by
+The WiP presentation must also be uploaded to the COMS 581 D2L dropbox by noon of March 11th.

-Final Project Presentation (20%)
+Final Project Presentation (15%)

-Student will prepare and deliver 15-20 minute in-class presentations on their final projects.
+Students will prepare and deliver 10-20 minute in-class presentations on their final projects.
 The presentation should include demonstration/performance of the creative element of their work (ex. playing a video, allowing time for viewer interaction with visual works) as well as discussion of the theoretical/conceptual knowledge engaged by (or in) the project: how is theory present within this creative work?
 The presentation must also include elements of critical reflection, in which the student addresses how the research-creation process contributed to their own learning process.